 Addiction is a strong epidemic in the United States today.
 While many people believe this issue is only with opioids, it’s much worse than that.
 Drug addiction statistics show us some troubling trends about how many people this severe illness affects.
 The good news is that if you’re struggling with an addiction, you’re not alone and there is hope through drug addiction treatment in Tennessee.

-Drug Addiction Statistics and Youth
+Drug Addiction in Our Youth

 Young people are highly susceptible to addiction based on a wide range of variables.
 First and foremost, young people have an underdeveloped prefrontal cortex, which puts them more at risk.
-This part of the brain is responsible for logical decision-making, impulse control and much more.
+This part of the brain is responsible for logical decision-making, impulse control, and much more.
 When a young person begins abusing substances, he or she is far more likely to develop an addiction.